-Filiz was born in 1979 in Belgium to Turkish and Swedish parents.
-At the age of 5 she told them what she was going to be: an artist.
-Her heritage, travels, and wanderlust continue to provide continuous inspiration and perspective.
-She spent much of her childhood in Japan, before living in the Northeast U.S. for 16 years.
-After spending a year in the Middle East, and another year in the Caribbean, Filiz settled in Brooklyn, New York in 2010.
+Filiz was born in 1979 in Belgium to a Turkish father and Swedish mother.
+By the age of 5 she knew that visual art was her calling and way of expression.
+Her heritage, travels, and wanderlust provide continuous inspiration and perspective.
+She spent most of her childhood in Europe and Japan, before living in the Northeast U.S. After earning a B.A. in Visual Art from the University of Vermont, and a M.Ed. in Visual Art Education from Lesley University, Filiz spent a year in Jordan, and another year in Barbados teaching art and design, before moving to Brooklyn, New York in 2010.

 2011 solo 'Passages Remembered’ Giacobetti Paul Gallery – DUMBO, Brooklyn/NY, USA